shreekanthashokg-lang/smartcart-customer-segmentation-analysis/README.md

 **SmartCART Customer Segmentation Analysis** is a data science and machine learning project designed to analyze customer purchasing behavior and divide customers into meaningful groups based on their characteristics and shopping patterns.

-The project uses **Python, data analysis, visualization, and unsupervised machine learning techniques** to identify distinct customer segments.
+THE PROJECT  USES **Python, data analysis, visualization, and unsupervised machine learning techniques** to identify distinct customer segments.
 These segments can help businesses understand their customers better, design targeted marketing campaigns, improve customer engagement, and make data-driven business decisions.

 The complete workflow covers **data preprocessing, exploratory data analysis (EDA), feature engineering, customer segmentation, clustering, visualization, and interpretation of results**.